About

-Kuki Studios is the home base for Kuki, a multidisciplinary artist currently based outside Minneapolis, MN.
+Kuki Studios is the home base for Kuki, a multidisciplinary mixed-media artist based outside Minneapolis, Minnesota.
+The studio produces original, one-of-a-kind works that explore balance, movement, and the quiet tension between restlessness and stillness.

-Kuki is available for commissions, select gallery viewings, and special events.
-The Studio itself is a production of Alderfer & Smith, LLC, a bespoke creative collaborative of which he is a co-founder.
+Kuki Studios is a production of Alderfer & Smith, LLC, a bespoke creative collaborative co-founded by the artist.

 Since 2022